Studying the Impact of Virtuality-Dependent Nucleon Structure Modification on Spectator-Tagged Deep Inelastic Scattering: Introduction

 BAND and LAD targeted deuterium because the system of two nucleons is simpler to study, even though any structure modification effects are expected to be smaller.
-In this paper, we consider the possibility of studying spectator tagged DIS on $^4$He; a slightly more complicated system, but one whose EMC Effect is larger, and on which abundant data have been collected as part of a recent CLAS-12 Experiment~\cite{RGM:proposal}.
-We have developed a formalism for estimating the spectator-tagged spectral function for a nucleus, building on the convolution framework developed in Ref.~\cite{Segarra:2020plg}, and modeling short-range correlations using the light-cone formulation of Generalized Contact Formalism, described in Ref.~\cite{Pybus:2020itv}.
-We have performed calculations under several different assumptions for the virtuality-dependent modification.
+In this paper, we consider the possibility of studying spectator-tagged DIS on $^4$He; a slightly more complicated system, but one whose EMC Effect is larger, and on which abundant data have been collected as part of a recent CLAS-12 Experiment~\cite{RGM:proposal}.
+We describe a formalism for estimating the spectator-tagged spectral function for a nucleus, building on the convolution framework developed in Ref.~\cite{Segarra:2020plg}, and modeling short-range correlations using the light-cone formulation of Generalized Contact Formalism, described in Ref.~\cite{Pybus:2020itv}.
+We perform calculations under several different assumptions for the virtuality-dependent modification.
 We find that a reasonable range of assumptions, which are all consistent with current data, can lead to a wide variability on the tagged-structure function for $^{4}$He.
-This suggests that spectator-tagging measurements on $^4$He can help shed light on the dependence of structure modification in bound nucleus on virtuality, and on the role short-range correlations play in the EMC Effect.
+This suggests that spectator-tagging measurements on $^4$He might shed light on the dependence of structure modification in bound nucleus on virtuality, and on the role short-range correlations play in the EMC Effect.